spdci/payments-interoperability-layer/docs/documentation/concept/IndividualServices.md

 ## Payability service

 The payability service goes beyond the account identification service.
 It answers the question: is it possible to transfer a given amount into each beneficiary’s account?
 This question needs to be asked because, even in situations where a beneficiary is verified as having an account, transferring a given sum of money into that account may not be possible – for instance, because of KYC regulations, account suspension or other reasons.
 The payability service therefore interrogates the payment execution services deployed in the jurisdiction directly to obtain an answer to this question, whereas the account identification service interrogates directory services.
-Although in many jurisdictions the PES also provides the directory services, there are also independent directory services which record the DFSP which holds an account for a given identifier; and the PBB therefore distinguishes between the two types of question.
+Although in many jurisdictions the PES also provides the directory services, there are also independent directory services which record the DFSP which holds an account for a given identifier; and the Payments Interoperability Layer therefore distinguishes between the two types of question.
 The payability service works in the following way:

 1. The SPP submits a list of beneficiaries, and the amounts which are to be paid to each, to the payability API.
 A beneficiary list has a header which will support the following options: